 The SMB meets three times a year, aligning with the meetings of the ETF and PAG.

 As a Fellow of SET and member of the Practitioner Advisory Group, Jim is fully committed to the benefits of education and training and helping people to reach their potential as individuals and in high-performing teams.

 Originally educated as a linguist, Jim holds a PGCE (PcET) and MSc in Human Resource Management and Training and is a member of the Chartered Management Institute.

 Jim has worked within Education and training for over 18 years; from initial teacher training, to management and leadership of training delivery, to creation of strategy and policy to shape professional development for the British Army and Armed Forces.

 He has broad experience of working with colleges around the UK to deliver Functional Skills and apprenticeships and with teaching agencies and independent training providers for delivery of ESOL.
 He has been responsible for sourcing and management of contracts of values up to £10 million in training design and delivery, including Training Needs Analysis, development of Technology Enhanced Learning solutions to procurement of satellite television services and creation of new teaching materials.

-Dr. Barbara Van der Eecken is an Ofsted nominee, achieving a Grade 2 with the Capita Apprenticeship Team.
-She has a particular interest in developing and mentoring staff in their teaching and management careers.
+She has a particular interest in developing, coaching, and mentoring staff in their teaching and management careers.